MicrosoftDocs/machine-learning-server-docs/microsoft-r/deployr-admin-security/deployr-security-https.md

 DeployR allows for HTTPS within a connection encrypted by TLS and/or SSL.

-+ In DeployR Enterprise for Microsoft R Server 2016 (v8.0.5), both the DeployR web server and APIs calls and utilities support TLS 1.2 and SSL by default.
++ In DeployR Enterprise for Microsoft R Server 2016 (v8.0.5), the DeployR Web server as well as all APIs calls and utilities support TLS 1.2 and SSL.
+However, HTTPS is disabled by default.

 + In DeployR 8.0.0, only SSL is supported.